Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 ### Winner Screen
 - It pop-up when user reach 5 wins.
 - Contains a Text saying that user wins and a button to play again.
+- User stories covered: 1, 3 and 6.

 ![Winner Screen](docs/features/winner_screen.png)

 ### Loser Screen
 - It pop-up when computer reach 5 wins.
 - Contains a text saying that user lose and a button to try again.
+- User stories covered: 1, 3 and 6.

 ![Loser Screen](docs/features/loser_screen.png)